Clicky

 Here are some of the major areas where cranberries are commercially farmed:

-• Massachusetts - This is one of the top producers of cranberries in the world.
+• Massachusetts - This state is one of the top producers of cranberries in the world.
 The Cape Cod region has an ideal climate and terrain for cranberry bogs.

 • Wisconsin - Wisconsin is another major hub of cranberry production in the U.S., particularly in the central and northern regions of the state.